moodio/do-k8s/README.md

 ```

 ### Comments, Feedback and Requests
-If you have any comments, feedbacks or requests, please feel free to raise an issue in this repository.
+If you have any comments, feedbacks or requests, please feel free to raise an issue in the [github repository](https://github.com/moodio/do-k8s).